-Affected building areas: offices, conference rooms, lunch room, and storage rooms
+Affected building areas: lobby, classrooms, rest rooms, and offices.

 ECM 3: Install High/Low Lighting Controls

 Install occupancy sensors to provide dual level lighting control for lighting fixtures in spaces that are infrequently occupied but may require some level of continuous lighting for safety or security reasons.